xamidi/pmGenerator/README.md

            -e: keep expanded proof strings ; show fully detailed condensed detachment proofs rather than allowing them to contain references
            -i: decrease memory requirements but increase time consumption by not storing intermediate unfoldings that exceed a certain length ; default: -1
            -l: abort computation when combined requested proof sequences exceed the given limit in bytes ; default: 134217728 (i.e. 128 MiB)
-           -f: proof summary is given by input file path
+           -f: proof summary is given by input file path ; ignores lines that are empty or starting with '%'
            -o: redirect the result's output to the specified file
            -d: print debug information
       --unfold <string> [-n] [-t <string>] [-i <limit or -1>] [-l <limit or -1>] [-w] [-f] [-o <output file>] [-d]